FrederikRichter/LineageOS_22-Xiaomi11TPro_vili/README.md

 Keep in mind to have at least 32gb of ram and 16gb of swap plus >300gb of disk space.

-Tested in WSL 2 with 32gb of ram, 24gb of swap and Ryzen 5 7600x. build plus source setup took about 3h.

 #### Updating Source git repos
 ```bash